 - If you are physically able and can do it from a safe place, take pictures of all involved vehicles and other physical evidence

 - Car parts

 - The positions of the vehicles at rest after the accident

 - Photograph license plate of all vehicles involved

 - Take notes on your phone or use your voice memo to record everything that happened as soon as you are physically able.

 Don’t wait, call a personal injury attorney right away.

 - You pay nothing unless we win your case.

-- Attorney Tim Mazzela is available 24 hours a day to meet with you by phone, via video chat, or in person.
+- Car accident lawyer Tim Mazzela is available 24 hours a day to meet with you by phone, via video chat, or in person.
 Because of COVID, we are not available to come to homes or hospitals, but we can handle business.